albingeorge/dumblr/README.md

 Tumblr Downloader
 =================

-Downloads all the images from a tumblr blog.
+Downloads all the images or videos from a tumblr blog.

 ##Dependencies